ai/audio-recorder-polyfill/README.md

      src="./logo.svg"
      title="Audio Recorder Polyfill Logo">

-[`MediaRecorder`] polyfill to record audio in Edge and Safari 11.
+[MediaRecorder] polyfill to record audio in Edge and Safari 11.
 Try it in **[online demo].**

-* **Spec compatible.** In the future when all browsers will support `MediaRecorder`, you will just remove polyfill.
+* **Spec compatible.** In the future when all browsers will support MediaRecorder, you will just remove polyfill.
 * **Small.** Less than 1 KB (minified and gzipped).
 No dependencies.
   It uses [Size Limit] to control size.
 * **One file.** In contrast to other recorders, this polyfill uses